-pools in private villas Although the sea in Sicily is excellent and most Anglo Saxons can swim in it all year long, having a property with a pool, especially in the height of summer, greatly enhances even a beach vacation.
-There are no natural dangers like strong currents or jellyfish, so you can chill yourself in peace and quiet while the kids may play safely.
+pools in private villas Although the sea in Sicily is excellent and most Anglo-Saxons can swim in it all year long, having a property with a pool, especially in the height of summer, greatly enhances even a beach vacation.
+There are no natural dangers like strong currents or jellyfish, so you can chill in peace and quiet while the kids may play safely.

 Picture yourself relaxing by the pool while enjoying a tasty aperitivo while lounging in a comfortable sunbed.
-Imagine the tranquilly of a morning swim or a late-afternoon swim in your own private pool.
+Imagine the tranquility of a morning swim or a late-afternoon swim in your own private pool.

 Sicily is a dream location for a villa vacation, with beach scenes straight out of a Photoshopped travel agency brochure.
 Sicily has been allowed to develop its own infectious culture, a wonderful marriage of Italian and North African.
 Fear not, this isn’t the crowded Italian Riviera or the Bay of Naples, and Sicily is still largely unexplored by tourists, making it more affordable to pinch yourself a luxury villa here than elsewhere in the nation.
 The best part is that eye-catching extras like expansive pool terraces and rooftop hot tubs are practically a given.

 Our visitors have delighted in every private pool-equipped villa in Sicily that is a part of our collection.
 In order to create a tranquil and pleasant ambiance, we have selected a variety of fantastic sites across the island that are authentically unspoiled.
 We can guarantee that your vacation in a villa with a pool in Sicily will be one to remember!

 Families can stay in one of our villas in Sicily with pools.
 Children enjoy playing in the pool, and there is also plenty of room for them to run and play outside on the grounds.